Efficacy & Safety

 Study Design

-All patients enrolled had moderate (stage 2) or severe (stage 3) neurotrophic keratitis (NK).2
+All patients enrolled had Stage 2 or Stage 3 neurotrophic keratitis (NK).1

-The formulation that was tested in REPARO did not include the antioxidant methionine and is not the final formulation that is marketed as OXERVATE.
+The formulation that was tested in Study NGFO212 (REPARO) did not include the antioxidant methionine and is not the final formulation that is marketed as OXERVATE.
 Methionine is an excipient added to the commercial formulation to improve its stability.
 More than 1 study was conducted with the final commercial formulation.
-No difference in safety was seen in either of the trials.
+No difference in safety was seen in either of the trials.4

 OXERVATE 20 mcg/mL† (n=52) |